OpenMPDK/dss-ansible/README.md

 2. Run compaction
 3. Get
 4. Delete
+5. Run compaction

-Upon test complection, throughput is reported for PUT and GET.
+Upon test completion, throughput is reported for PUT and GET.

 nkv_test_cli can be tuned by configuring the following vars (default values shown):